 What is the Purpose of Life Insurance?

-In short, life insurance protects us against the financial impact of someone’s death.
-This could mean either of two things:
+Life insurance protects dependents against the financial impact of someone’s death.
+Which includes:

 - Loss of income